olafchuszno/smart-it/README.md

 ## Live Demo
 A live version of the application is available at: [Demo Link](https://olafchuszno.github.io/smart-it/)

+### Key Features
+* Filtering: Active filtering of users based on the table columns.
+* Sorting: The app allows intuitive sorting the records using arrows on each column's heading

 ### Technologies Used
 * ReactJS: For building the user interface components.
 * Redux Toolkit: For managing the global state of the application.